Mearaf/codebridge-website/replit.md

 ## Recent Changes

-✓ Softened design to be more approachable while maintaining modern tech aesthetic ✓ Updated color palette from harsh black/blue to warmer slate/sky tones ✓ Reduced aggressive animations and glow effects for better accessibility ✓ Fixed gradient text display issues across all browsers ✓ Enhanced visual hierarchy with better contrast and readability ✓ Aligned visual design with human-centered mission and values
+✓ Completely transformed to light, warm, and inviting design ✓ Changed from dark theme to bright, approachable light theme ✓ Updated all backgrounds to soft gradients with blue, purple, and white tones ✓ Replaced aggressive tech elements with friendly floating shapes ✓ Enhanced readability with dark text on light backgrounds ✓ Made design more welcoming for non-technical customers

 ## Changelog